Mirjana Vukićević-Karabin: Career

 Vukićević-Karabin's research focused on ionosphere physics and solar physics and she was a member of the International Astronomical Union (IAU) and the Commission for Solar Activity and Radiation and Structure of the Sun.
 Her work was quoted in the United Nations Educational, Scientific and Cultural Organization (UNESCO) Resolution which banned nuclear probes in the Earth’s atmosphere.

 Vukićević-Karabin founded the School of Astrophysics at the University of Belgrade in 1966, working with French astronomers Jean-Claude Pecker and Evry Schatzman to establish undergraduate and graduate courses.
 She was the department head until her retirement in 1996.
-Vukićević-Karabin also participated in the foundation of the Hvar Observatory of the University of Zagreb in Zagreb, Croatia, alongside Czechoslovakian scientists.
-She gave lectures about astrophysics at the Kolarac People’s University (KPU).
+Vukićević-Karabin also participated in the foundation of the Hvar Observatory of the University of Zagreb in Zagreb, Croatia, alongside Czechoslovak scientists.
+She gave lectures about astrophysics at the Kolarac People's University (KPU).

 Vukićević-Karabin was a member of the editorial board of the publications of the Institute of Astronomy.
 From June 2018 to June 2020, Vukićević-Karabin was editor-in-chief of the magazine Young Physicist.
 She also wrote two university and two high school science textbooks.